HichamBenkada/React-ArryObjStateRendering/README.md

 # Introduction:
-This project is to showcase Rendering Arrays in React
+This project is to showcase my front-end development skills working with react and make a use of state rendering an array of objects in React application

 # Objectives:
-The goal of this project is to demonstrated my ability to build a React application Create React components from arrays of data being stored in state.
+The goal of this project is to demonstrated my ability to:

- CodeSandbox
-This lab uses CodeSandbox as one of its tools.

-If you are unfamiliar with CodeSandbox, or need a refresher, please visit our reference page on CodeSandbox for instructions on:

-Creating an Account
-Making a Sandbox
-Navigating your Sandbox
-Submitting a link to your Sandbox to Canvas

-Instructions
+- Build a React application
+- Create dynamically rendered React components
+- Handling arguiments with props
-This lab will test your ability to create components from arrays stored in state.
+- use State hook to render content from arrays of data being stored in state.

-Create a React CodeSandbox and name it "Rendering Arrays in React."
-Follow the requirements below to create your React application.
+- Follow best practices and successfully meet the project requirements
-Submit the link to your CodeSandbox on Canvas when you are finished.
-The following requirements must be met for this lab to be considered successful:

-The layout and styling of the site is left up to your discretion.
-There are no layout or styling requirements, but you should always make sure your web applications are neat, sensible, and provide a good user experience.
-Use the provided array of "learner" data below to initialize state as an object with a learners key in the <App> component.
-Code the <App> component to display a <Learner> component for each learner object in the learners array being held in state.
-Code the <Learner> component so that it:
+# Implementation:

+### Part 1: Creating the React Environment
+For this project I have used vite@latest to create react project environement, then use npm (Node package manager) to install all dependencies needed for the project requirements.

+### Part 2: Creating the React web application layout

+the _App_ is the main component contain the imported array of "leaners" data objects, that is used to initialize state of learners object as the key.
+This main component render <Learner> component that render each learner of the Learners object

+the _Learner_

+# Completion:
+The layout and styling and the functionality of the web application are successfully implemented and the project is pushed to Github and deployed on Github pages

+_Thank you for your time.
+I'm eagerly waiting for your comments and feedback to acheive project excellence_